 Top 5 Tips for Driving Safely in Wet Weather:

-Of course, we’d always recommend that you stay put if you feel at all apprehensive about driving in wet weather, whether it’s an April shower or the tail end of a hurricane.
+Of course, we’d always recommend that you stay put if you feel at all apprehensive about driving in wet weather, whether it’s a light shower or the tail end of a hurricane.
 Rain can be here one minute and gone the next so if you get caught, pull over to a safe place and wait it out.
-Here are our top tips on how you should handle your car to stay safe in wet weather conditions:
+Here are our top tips on how you should handle your car to stay safe in wet weather conditions.

 Brace Yourself for Wet Weather Driving

 Check your car’s windscreen wipers are in good working order; your heater/air con/climate control is functioning properly for easy demisting of windows and your car’s tyres are the correct pressure (refer to manual or inside of driver’s door).

 Notify friends and/or family that you are heading out in the car, where you are going and your expected time of arrival.
 Arm yourself with a mobile phone before you set off so you can call for assistance if you need to, and ensure that your car’s fuel tank is kept topped up, in case you get stuck in a traffic jam.

 Water on the road causes slippery conditions, therefore increasing a vehicle’s stopping distance.
 Heavy rain will also cause poor visibility, meaning that you might find it difficult to see hazards on the road ahead.

 If your car’s tyres lose contact with the road, you might aquaplane out of control.
 A warning sign that this is happening is that your steering might suddenly feel light.

 Don’t brake, simply ease off the accelerator, reducing your speed until you feel that steering has returned to normal and your car has regained its grip on the road.